scikit-hep/awkward/CONTRIBUTING.md

 #### `awkward` releases
 To make an `awkward` release:
+1. A commit to `main` should increase the version number in `pyproject.toml`
-1. A new GitHub release must be published.
+2. A new GitHub release must be published.
-2. A `docs/switcher.json` entry must be added for new minor/major versions.
+3. A `docs/switcher.json` entry must be added for new minor/major versions.

 Pushes that modify `docs/switcher.json` on `main` will automatically be synchronised with AWS.